See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

 Our staff 'own' and manage MSF through the MSF Associations.
 There are 24 Associations around the world.
 Most have an office that fundraises and recruits staff, like MSF Ireland.

 Each association is attached to one of the five operational centres (OC).
 These are the offices which decide when, where and what medical care is needed.
-These centres are based in:

 The OCs can act independently but all layers of MSF interconnect and work together in various ways, and are formally bound as one movement by a shared name, a shared commitment to the MSF Charter and principles, and shared membership of MSF International.